dainst/iiif_image_plug/additional_docs/performance_considerations.md

 ## Output

-Some image formats can not be streamed, see the documentation for the `IIIFImagePlug.V3.Options` module.
+### TIF

+If you want to allow the user to _request_ tif images, be aware these can not be streamed and are written to a temporary file for each request by default.
+It is also possible to force the plug to write the complete image to memory instead, but this might cause memory issues for very large images.
+See the `:temp_dir` plug option.

 ## Alternatives to this library